lluisd/BIGTREETECH-TouchScreenFirmware/README.md

     3. PID autotune: menu allowing to handle the entire PID process for bed + nozzles.
 A dialog box will popup the result of the process (success, fail, timeout)
     4. LevelingEdgeDistance: it allows to set the "level_edge" parameter.
 Thus to set the bed edge distance of the four leveling points
   - New features:
-    1. added new UBL autoleveling menu (UBL must be enabled in Marlin FW)
+    1. added new UBL autoleveling menu (UBL must be enabled in Marlin fw)
     2. added new "notification" popup type.
 A notification popup is displayed for few seconds (by default set to 1.5 seconds, configurable in Configuration.h).
 No user interaction is needed
     3. added a configurable popup type and buzzer type for the "known" echo messages (registered in parseACK.c).
        Available popup types are: